Resources: Community

 The Indiana Criminal Justice Institute works in partnership with state and local agencies to reduce the incidence and prevalence of substance abuse and addiction among children and adults in Indiana.

-- Local Coordinating Councils
+• Local Coordinating Councils

 Each county has a Local Coordinating Council (LCC), which is the planning and coordinating body for addressing alcohol and other drug problems.
 Members include volunteers from a variety of organizations including education, treatment, social services, and local police.

-Indiana 211 Partnership, Inc.
+Indiana 211

-- Need a Lyft?
+• Need a Lyft?

 Dial 1-866-211-9966.
-To overcome barriers related to transportation, FSSA and IN211 are excited to announce our partnership with Lyft.
+To overcome barriers related to transportation, IN211 is excited to announce a partnership with Lyft.
 Lyft is a public ridesharing platform that allows IN211 to request rides through a live-online network.
-IN211 can provide free, on-demand rides to individuals enrolled in substance use treatment and certified recovery programs across the State of Indiana.
-There a brief eligibility assessment required, simply dial 1-866-211-9966 and you are on your way.
-Currently, IN211 is unable to provide transportation to Medicaid insured patients. - Community Navigator
+IN211 may be able to provide rides for individuals receiving outpatient treatment or going to inpatient treatment.
+Simply dial 1-866-211-9966 to see what options may be available to your client.
+A brief eligibility assessment is required.

 The toolkit was developed to help Marion County residents find transportation resources, 211 and Managed Care Coverage are available statewide.

-Indiana Family Social Services Administration (FSSA)
+Indiana Family and Social Services Administration

 Find a complete list of offices and contact information.